-- Limit app usage and the overall screen time.
+- Limit app usage and overall screen time.

 Why do I have to use parental control?

-Is there anything I can do to prevent harmful effects of smartphone usage?
+Is there anything I can do to prevent the harmful effects of cell phone addiction?

 Of course!
 As a parent, you have to teach your child how to use a mobile phone or tablet properly.
 It is not about mental health but actual healthcare.

 Mobile devices are much more harmful to use than computers or consoles because they force you to bow.
-And it causes the next postural disorders:
+Apart from cell phone addiction, it causes the next postural disorders:

 - Round-shouldered posture or mom posture.
-Usage of a smartphone or tablet does not promote a healthy position of shoulders.
+The usage of a smartphone or tablet does not promote a healthy position of the shoulders.
 A child brings hands and shoulders together to hold the device.
-He overstretches back muscles and shortens chest.
+He overstretches back muscles and shortens his chest.
 It ruins the precious natural beautiful balance between frontal and back muscles.